 The California Occupational Guides provides detailed information on California wages, job outlook, education, and licensing requirements for approximately 300 occupations.
 The Guides offer students and jobseekers occupational information to assist with making informed career choices.
 Informed career decisions lead to a satisfying work life.

 The Compare Occupations tool allows users to conduct a side-by-side comparison of two occupations.
 The tool is simple to use and provide useful information.
 To find information about a particular occupation, first select an occupation group.
 Continue to select from the list until you find the occupation you want.

 Projections of Employment estimate the changes in industry and occupational employment over time resulting from industry growth, technological change, and other factors.
 California produces long-term (10 year) projections of employment every 2 years for the State and local areas.
 Statewide short-term (2 year) projections are revised annually.
-To find projections data across multiple geographic areas simultaneously use the Employment Projections Data Search Tool.
+To find projections data across multiple geographic areas simultaneously use the interactive tool to filter, sort, and export data.